yadlra/data-for-justice/README.md

 # Data for Justice

-## Issue: Air pollution and its impact on public health, with a focus on the disproportionate impact on minorities and marginalized communities.
+## Issue: Air pollution and its impact on public health, with a focus on the disproportionate impact on minorities and marginalized communities in the UK

 Introduction: Brainstorm questions they have about air pollution and its effects.